U.S. Route 1/9: Bergen County

 US 1/9 continues into Fairview, Bergen County, where the name changes to Broad Avenue.
 Shortly after entering Fairview, the route passes over the New York, Susquehanna and Western Railway's Edgewater Branch line, where it is briefly a divided highway.
 Turning north, the road passes more suburban areas before continuing into Ridgefield.
-In Ridgefield, US 1/9 becomes a divided highway prior to intersecting Route 93.
-The median ends after this intersection, and the road turns northeast into mostly residential neighborhoods with a few businesses, intersecting the western terminus of Route 5.
+In Ridgefield, US 1/9 becomes a divided highway prior to intersecting with southern terminus of Route 93.
+The median ends after this intersection, and the road turns northeast into mostly residential neighborhoods with a few businesses, intersecting with the western terminus of Route 5.
 Past Route 5, US 1/9 continues into Palisades Park, in a mile-long (1 mi) district known as Koreantown.
 It soon reaches an interchange with US 46.

-At this point, US 1/9 turns east off Broad Avenue to merge onto US 46, which is a four-lane freeway.
-This freeway makes a sharp turn to the north-northeast and has partial interchanges at both ends of the 5th and 6th streets frontage roads, which parallel the freeway through residential areas and provide access to CR 501.
-US 1/9/US 46 continue into Fort Lee, where it has access to a couple commercial areas before encountering the northern terminus of Route 63 at a westbound exit and eastbound entrance.
-From here, the highway becomes a surface road that continues past more businesses and homes, angling northeast as it comes to an exit for Main Street.
+At this point, US 1/9 turns east off Broad Avenue to merge onto US 46, which is a four-lane divided highway.
+The highway makes a sharp turn to the north-northeast and has partial interchanges at both ends of the 5th and 6th streets frontage roads, which parallel the highway through residential areas and provide access to East Central Boulevard (CR 501).
+US 1/9/US 46 continues into Fort Lee, where it has access to a couple commercial areas before encountering the northern terminus of Route 63 at a westbound exit and eastbound entrance.
+The highway continues past more businesses and homes, angling northeast as it comes to an exit for Main Street (CR 56).
 Immediately past this point, the road turns east and encounters a complex interchange with I-95, the eastern terminus of Route 4, and the southern terminus of US 9W.
 Here, US 1/9/US 46 all join I-95 and continue to the southeast along a multilane freeway with local–express lane configuration consisting of four local lanes and four express lanes in each direction, passing numerous highrise buildings as it heads east to the George Washington Bridge over the Hudson River.

 New York City

-At the New Jersey–New York state line on the bridge, US 46 ends and I-95 and US 1/9 continue into the borough of Manhattan in New York City and onto the Trans-Manhattan Expressway.
-After an interchange with New York State Route 9A (NY 9A; Henry Hudson Parkway), the US 1/9 concurrency ends, and US 9 leaves the expressway at an interchange with Broadway at the George Washington Bridge Bus Station in Washington Heights.
-At that interchange, US 9 turns north on Broadway, while I-95/US 1 continues east into the Bronx.
+At the New Jersey–New York state line on the bridge, US 46 ends and I-95 and US 1/9 continue into the borough of Manhattan in New York City.
+On the east bank of the river, the road passes over Amtrak's Empire Connection line.
+After an interchange with the Henry Hudson Parkway (NY 9A), the US 1/9 concurrency ends, and US 9 leaves the expressway at an interchange with Broadway at the George Washington Bridge Bus Station in Washington Heights.
+At that interchange, US 9 heads north on Broadway, while I-95/US 1 continues east (north) into The Bronx.